-Stock-Based Compensation-Effective January 2, 2006, we adopted ASC 718 (formerly referred to as SFAS 123R).
-For our stock option grants made subsequent to January 2, 2006, we have accounted for such stock-based awards to employees in accordance with ASC 718, which requires compensation expense related to share-based transactions, including employee stock options, to be measured and recognized in the financial statements based on fair value.
+Stock-Based Compensation-We apply ASC 718 (formerly referred to as SFAS No. 123R) to our stock option grants, which requires compensation expense related to share-based transactions, including employee stock options, to be measured and recognized in the financial statements based on fair value.
 Under ASC 718, the fair value of each option award is estimated on the grant date using the Black-Scholes option pricing model.